CarbonCandor

 RNG Comparison|7 min readApril 14, 2026

-The Methane That Leaks Between the Digester and Your Stove
+The Leak Between the Digester and Your Stove

-RNG projects report high capture rates, but methane losses at every stage of the supply chain undercut the climate math that justifies billions in public investment.
+Measured methane losses across the RNG supply chain run well above reported figures, undercutting the climate math behind billions in public investment.

 Read→